 “When it comes to pimento cheese, it is all about the mayo and cheese,” says Daskalis.
 “Duke’s happens to be made here in SC.
 I also like to visit a local farm stand or farmers market to pick up some fresh local cheddar.”

+1. Preheat oven to 375 degrees.
+2. In a large bowl, combine mayonnaise, cheese, sour cream, granulated garlic, salt, pepper and cayenne.
+3. Chop olives, red pepper and jalapeño.
+Add to the bowl and fold in.
+Add salt and pepper to taste.
 4. Transfer to a small baking dish and place in the oven until it begins to bubble, about 20 minutes.
 Serve with your favorite chips, crackers or crusty bread.

 Whether its unusual name comes from the marshy area where it originated or the soupiness of the dish, no one is for sure, but one thing is for certain: this Lowcountry staple is as flavorful as it is comforting.
 Tender chicken meat, smoked sausage and white rice simmer in hearty chicken stock until the flavors seamlessly intermingle.
 Chef Kevin Mitchell roasts the chicken bones before making his from-scratch stock.
 “Roasting the bones gives a deeper depth of flavor and adds some color as well,” he says.

 “To cut through the richness of Chicken Bog, I chose to serve it with pickled okra and watermelon rind,” says Mitchell.
 “I used okra from Rooting Down Farms on Edisto Island.
 If you can get your hands on Bradford Family watermelon rind pickles, serve those—if not, you can do them yourself.”
 Mitchell also uses locally grown Anson Mills Carolina Gold rice for its sweet flavor and fluffy grains.